josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 An exercise is not itself the final capability.

-But neither is a tank.
+But neither is:

-Neither is a soldier.
+- a tank;
+- a drone;
+- a soldier;
+- a doctrine document;
+- a headquarters.

 Capability emerges from the system.

-Training helps create the system.
+Training changes the state of that system.

 ---

-## 🧠 67.
-The counterfactual test
+## 71. 🧠 The Counterfactual Test

 Whenever training is proposed for reduction, ask: